karlfloersch/optimism/docs/design/op-supervisor-v2.md

 We should show this working both in the devstack tests as well as in the sysgo system that we spin up

 Implementation plan
-- [ ] Implement persisted per-chain denylist in supervisor-v2 keyed by `PayloadID`.
+- [x] Implement persisted per-chain denylist in supervisor-v2 keyed by `PayloadID` (deterministic header-hash of payload).
-- [ ] Add seeded-random policy to denylist 1-in-N safe blocks (fixed seed for determinism; only consider safe blocks).
-- [ ] Minimal op-node change: optional `--denylist-url` (or similar) to query supervisor before inserting a payload into EL; on deny, follow existing malformed-batch steady-derivation error path (post-holocene).
+- [x] Minimal op-node change: optional denylist check via `SV2_DENYLIST_URL` to query supervisor before inserting a payload into EL; on deny, follow existing invalid/malformed path and discard.
-- [ ] Tests in sysgo and devstack preset to validate denylist hit → rollback → re-sync behavior.
+- [x] Tests in sysgo preset to validate denylist hit → rollback → re-sync behavior (block at height H is replaced; parent at H-1 unchanged).
+- [ ] Acceptance tests in `op-acceptance-tests` to cover multi-chain/cross-safe once cross-safe is integrated.

+Notes
+- Removed the seeded 1-in-N denylist policy.
+Entries are now managed explicitly (e.g., by tests or future supervisor policies) via the supervisor HTTP.

+Current status (M3):
+- `DenylistStore` implemented with in-memory map and optional JSON persistence; supervisor exposes `GET /denylist/v1/check?chainId=&id=`.
+- Op-node integration added: when `SV2_DENYLIST_URL` is set, the op-node queries the supervisor denylist prior to `engine_newPayload*` acceptance.
+- System test combines rollback and denylist: computes the pre-rollback payload header-hash at height H, asserts it’s denylisted, triggers rollback, then asserts: (a) head regressed then re-advanced; (b) block hash at H changed; (c) parent hash at H-1 is unchanged.

 ### 4. Add a second op-node and second execution client